madmous/madClones/README.md

 Version 2.0.0 added the card view that allows to add cards, card items and move them between cards.

+Version 3.0.0 added the boards menu.
+The user clicks on the boards button available in the header and can see all the boards (starred, personal and organiations) previously created.

 Do no hesitate to contribute and/or send me feedback on [twitter](https://twitter.com/datmadmous)

 ## Live demo